-On March 11, 2016, the Board adopted the plan and the shareholders approved the plan during the annual shareholders meeting on April 21, 2016.
-On May 27, 2016, the Company filed a registration statement for the securities planned to be issued under the plan which became effective at that date.

-The 2016 Equity Incentive Plan (the "2016 Plan") provides for the issuance of up to 8,000,000 shares of our common stock.
+On March 11, 2016, the Board adopted, subject to the receipt of stockholder approval which was received on April 21, 2016, the 2016 Equity Incentive Plan (the "2016 Plan") providing for the issuance of up to 228.572 shares of our common stock.
+The plan was subsequently modified with shareholder approval on January 18, 2018 to increase the total maximum amount issuable under the plan to 2,500,000.
 The purpose of the Plan is to assist the Company in attracting and retaining key employees, directors and consultants and to provide incentives to such individuals to align their interests with those of our stockholders.
+As of March 8, 2018, 2,443,333 have been approved for issuance under the 2016 Plan.